Microsoft/azure-docs.pt-pt/articles/virtual-machines/windows/tutorial-azure-security.md

 ---
-title: Tutorial-usar a central de segurança do Azure para VMs do Windows no Azure
+title: Tutorial - Use O Centro de Segurança Azure para VMs Windows em Azure
 description: Neste tutorial, vai aprender sobre as funcionalidades do Centro de Segurança do Azure para ajudar a proteger as suas máquinas virtuais do Windows no Azure.
 services: virtual-machines-windows
 documentationcenter: virtual-machines